mrpaulphan/idm361/assignments/assignment_05.md

 ## Beta App
 Create a Pre-Beta version of your final project.
 Code all the pages from your designs and add the navigation.
-Make sure we can navigate through the app.
-The core functionality is not needed in this version.
-Just make sure the app matches your design and we can navigate throughout the app.
+Make sure we can navigate throughout the app.

+The core functionality is **not** needed in this version.
+Just make sure the app matches your design and we can navigate it.

 **Make sure your app includes:**
 - Final images, buttons, etc.